BatarchiZ/STOCKSPROJECT/README.md

 A stockmarket portfolio generating website

 The 'old' is the old version.
-The 'project' directory is the final version
+The 'Project' directory is the final version